Tannehill, Titans rally to beat Bucs

 Ryan Tannehill's 8-yard touchdown pass to A.J.
 Brown with 6:55 left Sunday lifted the Tennessee Titans to a 27-23 win over the Tampa Bay Buccaneers in Nashville, Tenn.
 Tannehill's third scoring strike of the day capped a 12-play, 90-yard drive that lasted 6:54.
 Making his second start after replacing the benched Marcus Mariota, Tannehill completed 21 of 33 passes for 193 yards.

 Tampa Bay (2-5) had a couple of chances to win the game in the last two minutes.
-But Peyton Barber lost a yard on a 4th-and-1 run from the Tennessee 32 on the first play after the two-minute warning, and Jameis Winston was intercepted by Logan Ryan on the Titans' 25 on the game's final play.
+But Peyton Barber lost a yard on a fourth-and-1 run from the Tennessee 32 on the first play after the two-minute warning, and Jameis Winston was intercepted by Logan Ryan on the Titans' 25 with 18 seconds left.
 Winston completed 21 of 43 passes for 301 yards with two touchdowns and two interceptions.
 Winston also lost two fumbles, giving him seven picks and three lost fumbles in the last two games.
 Mike Evans caught 11 passes for 198 yards and two scores in the losing cause.

 --Field Level Media